semanticClimate/p/en/events/climate_game.md

   - hackathon
 ---

-Biodiversity run is a 2-4 player board game designed for kids aged 7 and above, where you race your opponent through an ecosystem!
+**Biodiversity run** is a 2-4 player board game designed for kids aged 7 yrs and above, where you race your opponent through an ecosystem!
 The first player to finish the journey wins on this knowledge adventure.
 Collect Species or Habitat Tokens along the way to help you overcome obstacles and win rewards!
 Watch out and avoid landing upon Bombs that harm biodiversity, or you might lose the race to Conservation!

 ### About the Game
 The background of the game is to introduce children to the concepts of biodiversity and conservation in a fun and interactive way.
 Through play, students learn about the importance of protecting species, habitats, and ecosystems while enjoying a friendly competition with their friends.